A Survey of Reinforcement Learning-Based Motion Planning for Autonomous Driving: Lessons Learned from a Driving Task Perspective: Exploratory efforts to address contemporary challenges

-\textit{b) Learning from Human-Guidance:} Combining human guidance with RL can be a promising way to alleviate the sample efficiency issue.
-A common tactic is to use demonstrations from human experts as a sampling experience for the RL agent.
-DQfD~\cite{lfdhg1} incorporates expert demonstrations into the replay buffer with extra priority.
-Liu et al.~\cite{lfdhg2} combine the objectives of reward maximization and expert imitation, and then sample the experiences from both the agent’s self-exploration and the human demonstrations with an adaptive dynamic sampling ratio.
-Gao et al.~\cite{lfdhg3} propose a unified Normalized Actor-Critic, where soft policy gradient formulations are used to reduce the Q-values of actions that were not observed from the demonstrations, thereby mitigating learning bias from low-quality demonstrations.
-In~\cite{hc5yuanevolutionaryits}, human online interventions are triggered when an agent outputs unfavorable actions, which can limit unsafe exploration during training, and provide demonstrations in complex scenarios.
-Similarly, Wu et al.~\cite{lfdhg6lvchen24} establish an integrated framework including human/RL action switch mechanism, advantage-based prioritized experience, and human-intervention reward shaping.
-Its unique discriminatory ability for the quality of human guidance contributes to better learning performance.
+\textit{b) Learning from Human-Guidance:} Human guidance can alleviate sample inefficiency by providing human demonstrations or interventions during RL training.
+Liu et al.~\cite{lfdhg2} combine reward maximization with expert imitation and adaptively sample from both self-exploration and human demonstrations.
+In~\cite{hc5yuanevolutionaryits}, human online interventions are triggered for unfavorable actions, limiting unsafe exploration and provide demonstrations in complex scenarios.
+Similarly, Wu et al.~\cite{lfdhg6lvchen24} establish an integrated framework including human/RL action switch mechanism, advantage-based prioritized experience, and human-intervention reward shaping to improve the use of human guidance.
+Recent studies further propose a human-guided distributional SAC framework that encode intervention information into proxy values for reward-free and sample-efficient real-world policy learning~\cite{Human-in-the-Loop2025}, or integrate real-time takeover demonstrations into a continual RL framework to personalize the deployed driving policy while preserving previously learned RL driving abilities~\cite{Human-Guided2025}.

-\textit{c) Learning with a pre-trained policy:} A near-optimal policy extracted from offline demonstrations can be effectively used for online fine-tuning~\cite{lfdpt1}.
-Huang et al.~\cite{lfdpt2lvchenBCRL} distill human prior knowledge into imitative expert policy using Behavior Cloning (BC).
-Subsequently, a penalty term based on Kullback–Leibler (KL) divergence is added to the reward function, making it fast close to the expert policy in online learning.
-Shi et al.~\cite{OI01} employ DAGGER to train an IL agent for online RL initialization, which only requires a small amount of scene data to address the learning inefficiency under sparse rewards.
-In~\cite{lfdpt5}, Decision Transformer~\cite{lfdpt6DT}, which is an approach lying in between BC and offline RL, is used to extract a lightweight policy from large-scale offline guidance strategies during online interactions.
-It outperforms policy initialization via both BC and offline RL for safety-critical navigation and AD tasks.